 Cynthia is the first Professor of Geoconservation in the world and is a geologist by training. .
 Her catch phrase is ‘Geodiversity underpins biodiversity’.

 She was born a cockney and went to school in the East end of London.
 She gained her first degree in geology, geography and archaeology and her geological PhD from the University of Leicester and her MSc in Information Science from City University in London.
 She works at the University of Chester and the Open University in Wales teaching geology, forensic science, sustainable development and conservation.

 She has belonged to both the British Federation for over 40 years and the American Association of University Women for five years.
 She also served for seven years on the British Federation Academic Awards Committee.
 She was president of the Syracuse branch of AAUW and the BFWG Cheshire Association but originally belonged to the Leicester branch after graduation when her professor’s wife suggested she join.
 She has two graduate geological daughters both of whom are independent members of the British Federation.
 She passionately believes in a holistic approach to conservation, women’s right to education at all levels and generosity of spirit.

 Jenny Morley graduated from the University of London with BSc Hons.
 (Physics Special).
 As a student she was a keen member of the European Society.

-A BFWG Member for 44 years - Local Association from 1972-2000 and Independent Member of Southern Region since then -she is the Immediate Past President of BFWG and also served an earlier three year term as Vice President when she was responsible for Membership and Recruitment, and initiated the Crosby Hall Open Days and the Networks.
+A BFWG Member since 1972 - Local Association from 1972-2000 and Independent Member of Southern Region since then -she is the Immediate Past President of BFWG and also served an earlier three year term as Vice President when she was responsible for Membership and Recruitment, and initiated the Crosby Hall Open Days and the Networks.